George Newnes

 Sir George Newnes, 1st Baronet (13 March 1851 – 9 June 1910) was a British publisher and editor and a founding figure in popular journalism.
 Newnes also served as a Liberal Party Member of Parliament for two decades.
-His company, George Newnes Ltd, was known for such periodicals as Tit-Bits and The Strand Magazine; it continued publishing ground-breaking consumer magazines such as Nova long after his death.
+His company, George Newnes Ltd, was known for such periodicals as Tit-Bits and The Strand Magazine; it continued publishing consumer magazines such as Nova long after his death.

 Background and education

 His father, Thomas Mold Newnes, was a Congregational church minister at the Glenorchy Chapel, Matlock.
 George Newnes was born in Matlock Bath, Derbyshire, and educated at Silcoates School and then at Shireland Hall, Warwickshire, and the City of London School.
 In 1875, he married Priscilla Hillyard.
 They had two sons; the eldest died at age eight (his death was said to have devastated his father), and Frank Newnes (born 1876).

 Career

 In 1867 he entered commerce in the "fancy goods" trade, working in London and Manchester.
+He developed an idea for a new magazine but was unable to obtain financing.